-Through the school's Internet provider (Schools Broadband), all Internet activity (by both children and adults) is monitored by the system.
-As outlined in the E-Safety policy, it is the responsibility of the E-Safety Leader to review this activity periodically.
-It is the duty of the E-Safety Leader to report any transgressions of the school's Internet policy and/or use of obscene, racist or threatening language detected by the system to the Headteacher.
+Through the school's Internet provider, all Internet activity is monitored by the system.
+It is the responsibility of the ICT and Computing Subject Leader to review this activity periodically.
+It is the duty of the ICT and Computing Subject Leader to report any transgressions of the school's Internet policy and/or use of obscene, racist or threatening language detected by the system to the Headteacher.

-Transgressions of Internet Policy and use of inappropriate language by pupils can be dealt with in a range of ways, including removal of Internet access rights; computer system access rights; meetings with parents or even exclusion; in accordance with the severity of the offence and the school's Behaviour Policy.
-They will be recorded on the school E-Safety log, which is housed in the IT Office.
+Transgressions of Internet Policy and use of inappropriate language can be dealt with in a range of ways, including removal of Internet access rights; computer system access rights; meetings with parents or even exclusion; in accordance with the severity of the offence and the school's Behaviour Policy.

-Breaches of Internet Access Policy by staff will be reported to the Headteacher and will be dealt with according to the school's and LA's disciplinary policy, or through prosecution by law.
+Breaches of Internet Access Policy by staff will be reported to the Headteacher and will be dealt with according to the school's and LEA's disciplinary policy, or through prosecution by law.